robotframework/robotframework-RFCP-syllabus/Chapter_3_Keyword_Design_Variables_Resources.md

 > LXX Create variables in the Variables section (K3)
 > LXX Use the correct variable prefixes for assigning and accessing variables.
 (K3)

-Variables can be defined in the `*** Variables ***` section of a suite file or resource file and used across the suite where they were defined, or in case they are defined in a Resource File, in any file that has imported that Resource File.
+Variables can be defined in the `*** Variables ***` section within both suite files and resource files.

+- Variables defined in a **suite file** are accessible throughout that specific suite, enabling consistent use across all test|tasks, and keywords executed within that suite.
+- Variables defined in a **resource file**, however, are accessible in all files that import the resource file directly or indirectly by imports of other resource files.
+This allows for the sharing of variables across multiple suites or files while maintaining modularity and reusability.

 This section is evaluated before any other section in a resource or suite file, and therefore variables defined here can be used in any other section of the file.